Alciphron (book)

 Alciphron, or The Minute Philosopher is a philosophical dialogue by the 18th-century Irish philosopher George Berkeley wherein Berkeley combated the arguments of free-thinkers such as Mandeville and Shaftesbury against the Christian religion.
-It was first published in 1732.
+It was completed in 1731, and first published in 1732.

 The dialogue is primarily between four characters, the free-thinkers Alciphron and Lysicles, Berkeley's spokesman Euphranor, and Crito, who serves as a spokesman for traditional Christianity.
 The mostly-silent narrator of the dialogue is given the name Dion.

 Contents

 The work contains two especially notable sections: